If you’ve ever found yourself wondering how to make a website, you must have also wondered whether it’s worth it in the first place.

 What’s more, Zyro offers free tools to help you create your own custom professional logo with our AI Logo Maker.

 For the best and most professional results, you should use your company logo.
 Remember that a transparent version of your logo will look good against any background.

 A favicon, on the other hand, adds an instant flare of professionalism and trustworthiness to your website.

 These little icons visually represent both your website and your brand.
 Since they are visible next to your page titles, they can have a surprisingly big impact on your overall SEO.

-With Zyro website builder, favicons can be easily uploaded and previewed in your website’s settings.
+With Zyro, favicons can be easily uploaded and previewed in your website’s settings.

 Step 6.
 Add images, videos, and additional elements

 Your website shouldn’t just be all text and no fun.

 Since Zyro has a drag-and-drop editor, similar to the Wix website builder, it’s easy to add multimedia to your pages.

 Select the element you want to have on your page, drag it to the desired location on the page and you’re done.
 You can toggle settings by clicking on the element once it’s on the page.